 The Township, in accordance with Ohio Rev. Code 149.43(B)(6), may require that the requester pay in advance the cost involved in providing the copy of the public record, and has established the following fees for providing copies or reproductions of public records maintained by the Township.

 There may be instances when the requested records may be made available upon request.
-When records request are made the person who takes the written request will give an
+When records requests are made the person who takes the written request will give an

 A. All public records maintained by the Township shall be promptly prepared and made available for inspection to any person within a reasonable amount of time.
 Prompt and reasonably take into account the volume of records requested, the proximity of the location where the records are stored, and the necessity for any legal review of the requested records.
 Township records will be organized and maintained so that they are readily available for inspection and copying.
 Record retention schedules will be updated regularly and posted whenever the Township posts its Public Records Policy.
 No record shall be removed, changed, modified, or destroyed except by a Township employee in the performance of his or her official duties and as authorized under state or federal law.